Charles Fries (producer): Columbia and Metromedia

-Chuck Fries Productions
+Fries Entertainment

 In 1974, Fries established Charles Fries Productions, later known as Fries Entertainment, where he produced and/or supervised more than 275 hours of television movies and mini-series.
 It was earlier known as Alpine Productions, and signed to a contract with television distributor/producer Worldvision Enterprises.

-In 1986, Fries Entertainment, who became the world's largest television producer, whose subsidiaries include Fries Distribution Company and Fries Home Video, is making territorial deals for one picture for which it acquired the overseas theatrical sales rights, and Fries Entertainment had two other activities during the MIFED market to find partners for production of "low-medium range budget pictures" and pick ups of international distribution, while selling projects by different companies.
+In 1986, Fries Entertainment, who became the world's largest television producer, whose subsidiaries include Fries Distribution Company and Fries Home Video, was making territorial deals for one picture for which it acquired the overseas theatrical sales rights, and Fries Entertainment had two other activities during the MIFED market to find partners for production of "low-medium range budget pictures" and pick ups of international distribution, while selling projects by different companies.

 By the following year, in 1987, Fries Entertainment had made the key rounds of theatrical output and becoming impressed with the opportunities the foreign market represents, and had to upgrade its international theatrical sales division, which was headed by Larry Friedricks, to place greater emphasis on the unit, and the division was now known as Fries Foreign Theatrical, with Friedricks handling senior vice president of foreign distribution, and Tracy Levin as director, and decided to place in a stronger pitch for acquisitions only for its overseas theatrical sales unit, but also for the company's well-known syndication, and all home video rights.

 That year, Fries Entertainment is signing a deal to sell overseas rights to three pictures that were produced by Sandy Howard, in which the three films represented by Fries were the film productions Green Monkey, Dark Tower, and worldwide, except TV rights, which was ITC's TV bailiwick on the project Calhoun, which these films were represented in partnership with international sales agent Spectrafilm, and Sandy Howard Productions, who had a contract agreement.

 In late March 1987, Fries started its own home video division, Fries Home Video, to be headed by former International Video Entertainment executive Len Levy, as executive vice president and CEO, and the company previously had an agreement in 1986 with home video firm Prism Entertainment to handle home video rights to Fries' titles, and would sign a deal to acquire the video distribution rights of Monterey Home Video from IVE, and the long-term strategy could make and broaden the whole entire Fries Home Video label into a one-stop shopping organization that can acquire and exploit outside product.

+Fries Entertainment would later close in the mid 90s amidst ongoing debt obligations to Crédit Lyonnais.
+Resulting in its library being incorporated into Epic Productions.
+Metro-Goldwyn-Mayer now owns most of the library through its Orion Pictures subsidiary via PolyGram Filmed Entertainment, who acquired Epic's library in 1997.